 Yang, who is also interested in using nanotechnology for drug delivery, seeks and attracts interesting collaborators.
 The development of the most recent polymer began with multinational tech company IBM.
 While at a conference in Australia in 2007, Yang heard IBM’s James Hedrick talk about a unique, positively charged synthetic polymer his team had accidentally made while working on creating silicon wafers for computer semiconductor technology.
 The polymer was particularly interesting to Yang: its positive charge means it has the potential to become attached to negatively charged bacteria surfaces when introduced to the bloodstream, while leaving human cells alone.
 Today, Hedrick, the lead scientist for IBM Research’s advanced organic materials group, is one of Yang’s main collaborators.

 Since then, Yang and a handful of other researchers have looked at various polymers, but each new iteration encountered problems.
 Biodegradability is one – without a route for excretion, non-biodegradable polymers could build up in a patient’s body, potentially causing problems.
-Yang’s new polymer is broken down via a chemical reaction with water, the products of which are excreted within days, meaning it's a much more promising candidate for drug development.
+Yang’s new polymer is broken down via a chemical reaction with water, the products of which are excreted within days, meaning it's a much more promising candidate for drug development than pervious examples.

 In 2016, a University of Melbourne study published in Nature Microbiology drew attention when it found a similar lack of drug resistance in their polymer2.
 Newspapers put a positive spin on the fact that it “ripped the bacteria apart”.
 But Yang says that, actually, this is not really a good thing.
 “With polymers that break down the bacteria cell membrane, you worry that a lot of endotoxins will be released from the bacteria cells, and those endotoxins may cause sepsis.”
 In other words, they could be toxic.
 This was exactly what stopped Yang from proceeding with drug trials for a polymer she published about in 2011 in Nature Chemistry3.
 In large quantities, endotoxins – toxins present in the membranes of many types of Gram-negative bacteria – can cause severe diarrhea, septic shock, and even death.
 Smaller amounts may cause fever, chills, and can lower the number of white blood cells in the body, leading to a compromised ability to fight infection.